Kyline Alcantara: 2010–2020: Early roles and breakthrough

-Breakthrough in GMA Network (2017–present)

-With Alcantara's departure from ABS-CBN, she decided to transfer to GMA Network in October 2017 and appeared as Cheska De Villa, a villain, in the television series Kambal, Karibal (2017–2018).
+Alcantara's breakthrough in her career happened when she appeared as Cheska De Villa, a villain, in the television series Kambal, Karibal (2017–2018).
 She initially auditioned for either of her minor or supporting roles in the series, especially that of a younger version of Teresa (Jean Garcia).
 When GMA Network executives discovered that Alcantara's acting was decent, they convinced her to return for her different role.
 Her costars in the series, including Bianca Umali, Miguel Tanfelix, Pauline Mendoza, and Jeric Gonzales, presented her with new acting experiences.
 Alcantara's performance, which won her a PMPC Star Award for Television and received her an Asian Academy Creative Award nomination, was lauded by viewers and proved to be her breakthrough role.

 Alcantara cohosted two variety shows in 2018: Sunday PinaSaya and Studio 7, and released her debut album Kyline that September.
 In 2019, she portrayed Anna Sevilla / Elsa Dela Cruz, the daughter of Edward Sevilla (Marvin Agustin) and Belinda Lopez (Sunshine Dizon) who was previously suffered from amnesia, in the musical series Inagaw na Bituin.
 In preparation, Alcantara read scripts that were inherent and watched videos about acting.
 Her next film role was in Julius Alfonso's Black Lipstick (2019) alongside Migo Adecer, Manolo Pedrosa, and Kate Valdez.
 Rappler critic Oggs Cruz criticized the film's complicated, unfocused scope, describing it as "old-fashioned".
+Alcantara made a part in the variety show All-Out Sundays since 2020.
+Bilangin ang Bituin sa Langit was her next project that year.

+2021–present: Transition to mature roles

-Alcantara cohosted alongside others, including Alden Richards and Julie Anne San Jose, in the variety show All-Out Sundays, which began airing in January 2020.
-She costarred in Bilangin ang Bituin sa Langit (2020–2021).
-Alcantara had two television series in 2021.
-She starred in the installment #Future of the anthology I Can See You, in which she played a depressive and enigmatic woman.
-I Left My Heart in Sorsogon, a romantic drama, was Alcantara's final series that year.
+Alcantara appeared in three television series in 2021.
+She had a guest role in an episode of the anthology series Magpakailanman as an Overseas Filipino Worker who was imprisoned for rape.
+Transitioning to mature roles was new to Alcantara, given "how strong of a woman she is".
+She received a PMPC Star Award for Best Single Performance by an Actress nomination.
+Alcantara starred in the installment #Future of the anthology I Can See You, in which she played a depressive and enigmatic woman.
+I Left My Heart in Sorsogon, a romantic drama, was her final series that year.